analyst4action/SQL_Project_Data_Job_Analysis/README.md

 ### 3. Most In-demand Skills for the Data Analyst Role
-Query 3 looks at the most in-demand skills for the Data Analyst role by identifying the top 5 in-demand skills while focusing on all job postings.
+Query 3 looks at the most in-demand skills for the Data Analyst role by identifying the top 5 in-demand skills without respect to salary while focusing on all job postings.

 ```sql
 SELECT *